 In zoological terms, the bear and dog aren’t very chummy.
-However, at this famously heart-of-the-community pub-hotel, they positively pride themselves on their dog-friendliness. t’s not unknown for staff to magically produce dog treats from their pockets, and slip bowls of freshly cooked chicken onto the floor.
+However, at the famously heart-of-the-community Bear Hotel, they positively pride themselves on their dog-friendliness. t’s not unknown for staff to magically produce dog treats from their pockets, and slip bowls of freshly cooked chicken onto the floor.
 Seriously.
 (Note for non-dogs: the Bear’s regular menu has an excellent reputation.)

 The Kings Head, Llandudno